-FIRE, in partnership with New York University’s First Amendment Watch, has developed a series of modules for universities to utilize when teaching incoming students about their free speech rights and the principles behind the First Amendment.
+FIRE, in partnership with New York University’s First Amendment Watch, has developed a series of modules and videos for universities to utilize when teaching incoming students about their free speech rights and the principles behind the First Amendment.
 Our hope is that universities will adapt the modules most applicable to their institution for use during freshman orientation, first-year seminars, and other campus programs.

 To ensure an open and robust campus climate for free expression, incoming students need to understand the importance of exercising their First Amendment rights and respecting the rights of others.
 Recent controversies surrounding divisive speakers and student protests show the need for this kind of education from the moment students enter college.